 William Hurt died after being nominated for Academy Awards for his roles in “Kiss of the Spider Woman,” “Broadcast News,” and “Children of a Lesser God,” among others.
 He was only 71 years old.

 Hurt’s son, Will, told The Associated Press that his father died of natural causes on Sunday.
 Damage passed quietly, he claimed, surrounded by his family.
 According to The Hollywood Reporter, Will Hurt said his father died in Portland, Oregon.
 William was diagnosed with prostate cancer in 2018.
-It was an effect on his bones and was proving fatal.
+It had an effect on his bones and was proving fatal.

 Hurt, a four-time Oscar nominee, was one of the most celebrated and bankable leading men of the 1980s, starring as Vietnam veteran Nick Carlton in the all-star ensemble film “The Big Chill” in 1983 played college classmates reuniting.